NLnetLabs/routinator/source/installation.rst

 Building
 --------

-The easiest way to get Routinator is to leave it to cargo by saying:
+The easiest way to get Routinator is to leave it to Cargo by saying:

 .. code-block:: text